 The MLA Handbook does not provide examples for every last kind of citation.
 The idea is that you should be able to tailor the basic structure of a citation (author-title-container) to any new format you might come across.
-That’s why the examples on this page should be treated as suggestions only.
+That is why the examples on this page should be treated as suggestions.
 There is no need to follow them slavishly.

 When citing a film, you can start with the title or with one of the contributors:

 Saws.
 Directed by Bruce Amblin, Nightmare Studios, 1975.

 You can also provide a lot more information about other contributions, should you so choose:

 Saws.
 Directed by Bruce Amblin, screenplay by Sara Tomlinson, performances by Michael King and Major Bill Fright, Nightmare Studios, 1975.